Alumni

 • Out-of-State/International/Homeschool Requirements

-International, continental U.S. residents, and home-schooled students must meet the State of Hawai`i assessment requirements and provide a TB clearance that has been administered within 12 months prior to the start of the summer session.
-Students who have a Summer 2022 TB form on file with Punahou School do not need to submit a new form for Summer 2023.
+Students who are not currently enrolled in a Hawai’i school (which includes, International, continental U.S. residents, and home-schooled students) must meet the State of Hawai’i assessment requirements and provide a TB clearance that has been done within 12 months prior to the start of the Extended Learning Program.
+Students who have a TB form on file with Punahou School that was submitted on or after Summer 2022 do not need to submit a new form.

-All applicants must have a U.S. licensed physician, NP, APRN, or PA complete and sign the Punahou Summer Programs l 2023 Tuberculosis form to confirm that the student is free from TB.
-The Hawaii Department of Health Form will also be accepted.
+All applicants must have a U.S, licensed practitioner (MD, DO, APRN, PA) complete and sign the Extended Learning Programs Tuberculosis form to confirm that the student is free from TB.
+The Hawai’i Department of Health (DOH) Form will also be accepted.

-This test must be performed in the U.S. or on U.S. soil (e.g., U.S. military base) by a U.S. licensed physician, APRN or PA.
+• QuantiFERON® TB Gold-in-Tube Test or T-Spot® Test - This test may be performed in the U.S. or internationally by a U.S. licensed physician.

-The chest x-ray must be performed in the U.S. by a U.S. licensed physician, APRN or PA.
+• Positive Test and Negative Chest X-ray - The chest x-ray must be performed in the U.S. by a U.S. licensed physician (MD, DO, APRN, PA).

 • Medical/Travel Insurance